 Board early to make the most of your two- to three-night break.

 Don't take too much luggage, as you might want to party into the wee hours of the morning on the last night and then carry (or wheel) your bags off the next day after breakfast.
 This saves packing at night and putting your bags outside the cabin door.

-Children are welcome on themed cruises, as the kids clubs still operate.
-However, passengers don't have to get involved in any of the themed activities if they don't want to.
-The ship operates normally, and cocktail-making classes and food-and-wine pairings, for example, do not hinder the normal flow of the ship.
+Children are welcome on themed cruises, as the kids' clubs still operate.
+Passengers don't have to get involved in any of the themed activities if they don't want to.
+The ship operates normally, and cocktail-making classes and food-and-wine pairing events, for example, do not hinder the normal flow of the ship.

 Book as soon as you can for the ticketed events on themed cruises, as they tend to sell out quickly.